Leica X-U Typ 113 vs Nikon Z50

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X-U (Typ 113) and Nikon Z50 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the Z50 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X-U Typ 113 does not offer wifi capability.
+In contrast, the X-U Typ 113 does not provide wifi capability.

 So how do things add up?
 Which of the two cameras – the Leica X-U Typ 113 or the Nikon Z50 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.